Infopisteprojekti/infopiste/documentation/backend.md

 # Requirements

-`Node` version 20 is used to build the frontend image. `npm` is also required.
+`Node` version 20 is used to build the backend image. `npm` is also required.

 # Backend technologies used